Fairness in Graph Mining: A Survey: Techniques for Improving Fairness

 \subsection{Edge Rewiring}

 Biases exhibited in the node embeddings and algorithm predictions could also be attributed to the biased network topology.
 In this regard, modifying the graph topology through edge rewiring is a common debiasing strategy.
 We present a basic pipeline in Fig.~\ref{rewire}.
+It is worth noting that edge rewiring is a unique debiasing technique in graph mining compared with those algorithms centered on i.i.d. data.